zephyrproject-rtos/zephyr/samples/sensor/amg88xx/README.rst

 - `AMG88xx Evaluation Kit`_
 - `Adafruit AMG8833 8x8 Thermal Camera Sensor`_

-We used the Evaluation Kit mounted on FRDM-K64F board.
+On the Evaluation Kit, all jumpers except the J11 and J14 must be removed.

-On the Evaluation Kit, all jumpers except the J11 must be removed.
+This sample requires a board which provides a configuration for Arduino connectors and defines node aliases for the I2C and GPIO interfaces.

-This sample uses the sensor APIs and the provided driver for the AMG88xx sensor.
+For more info about node structure and interrupt pin wiring see :zephyr_file:`samples/sensor/amg88xx/app.overlay`

 Building and Running
 ********************